VoronDesign/VoronUsers/printer_mods/rsheng118/BTT_octopus_DIN_vertical_mount/readme.md

-# BTT octopus virtical mount
+# BTT octopus vertical mount

 ## Overview
-This is a mount for new BTT octopus mount for rail. it mounts the board virtically to take full advantage of the fan to cool those stepper motor
+This is a mount for new BTT octopus mount for rail. it mounts the board vertically to take full advantage of the fan to cool those stepper motor

 remember to use the spacer.